amsam0/voicechat-discord/README.md

 > This is not an official addon. **Please don't go to the Simple Voice Chat discord server for support!
 Instead, please use [GitHub issues](https://github.com/naturecodevoid/voicechat-discord/issues)
 > for support.** I'll try to provide support as soon as possible but there is no guarantee for how long it will take.

-Simple Voice Chat Discord Bridge is a Fabric mod and Paper/Purpur plugin to make a bridge between Simple Voice Chat and Discord to allow for players without the mod to hear and speak. **This means that Bedrock edition players connected through Geyser can use voice chat!**
+Simple Voice Chat Discord Bridge is a Simple Voice Chat addon for Fabric and Paper/Purpur that makes a bridge between Simple Voice Chat and Discord to allow for players without the mod to hear and speak. **For example, this addon allows Bedrock edition players connected through Geyser to use voice chat!**

 Changelog: https://github.com/naturecodevoid/voicechat-discord/blob/master/CHANGELOG.md